ryanmiville/aws_api/README.md

 ## Project Goals

-`aws_request` is NOT an AWS SDK for Gleam.
+`aws_api` is NOT an AWS SDK for Gleam.
 It intends to be a base for idiomatic SDKs.

 ## Missing features